nweii/Blog/src/posts/2022/Real engagement - optimizing for feelings and revelation.md

 An experience optimized for “engagement,” clicks, attention, or profit does not guarantee an experience that is fun, nurturing, or insightful (ex.
 [Facebook](https://www.technologyreview.com/2021/03/11/1020600/facebook-responsible-ai-misinformation/)^[Regarding the misinformation issue: Facebook’s engagement optimization does appeal to junk-food level feelings (anger, indignance, shock, surprise), but it’s not the kind of enriching emotion I’m trying to discuss here (read on).]).

 The entertainment industry faces a similar imbalance.
-It’s remarkable how much the discourse about the metrics-driven sterilization of digital design (for engagement, clicks, what have you) parallels that of movies (for profit and mass appeal).
+It’s remarkable how much the discourse about the metrics-driven sterilization of digital design parallels that of movies.

 Martin Scorsese, in a [viral critique of Marvel films](https://www.nytimes.com/2019/11/04/opinion/martin-scorsese-marvel.html): ^[[Another example](https://twitter.com/zei_squirrel/status/1561288776055406595?s=12&t=IpeifXFOa_ZIPurOJ-5XLQ): George Lucas commenting on this re: Star Wars]
 <blockquote class="quoteback" darkmode="" data-title="I Said Marvel Movies Aren’t Cinema.
 Let Me Explain." data-author="Martin Scorsese @NYTimes" cite="https://www.nytimes.com/2019/11/04/opinion/martin-scorsese-marvel.html">